 The host removed the UK site because of a spurious copyright infringement claim by your client’s former partner.
-You are then engaged to protect your clients US interests, including having the US site restored should US site be taken down pursuant to the DMCA take-down notice.
+You are then engaged to protect your clients US interests, including having the US site restored should US site be taken down under the DMCA take-down notice.

-In the US if a host takes down a site pursuant to a DMCA notice, they must later restore the site pursuant to a DMCA response from the alleged infringer.
-Following the procedures provides safe harbour for the ISP from liability for infringement.
-However your client wants to know whether there are analogous provisions in the UK.
+In the US if a host takes down a site under a DMCA notice, they must later restore the site under a DMCA response from the alleged infringer.
+Following the procedures provides a safe harbour for the ISP from liability for infringement.
+However, your client wants to know whether there are analogous provisions in the UK.

 You May Enjoy Passing off survey evidence, TV Trademark Infringement

 What steps can be taken short of litigation to have a site that has been taken down restored?